LGBTQ rights in Singapore

-The rights of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Singapore have evolved over the decades.
+The rights of lesbian, gay, bisexual, transgender and queer (LGBTQ) people in Singapore have evolved over the decades.
 Same-sex sexual activity is legal for both males and females.
 Until January 2023, sexual activity between men was illegal under Section 377A of the Penal Code, while sexual activity between women was never illegal.
-In February 2022, the Court of Appeal in the Supreme Court ruled that 377A was "unenforceable in its entirety", and the law was officially struck from the books in January 2023 following parliamentary repeal.
-Singapore does not recognize same-sex marriage or civil unions.
-Transgender rights in the country are also progressive in the region, which included Singapore being the first country in Asia to legalise sex reassignment surgery in 1973.
+In February 2022, the Court of Appeal in the Supreme Court ruled that 377A was "unenforceable in its entirety", and the law was officially repealed in January 2023.
+Singapore does not recognise same-sex marriage or civil unions.
+Transgender rights in Singapore are also progressive in the region; in 1973 it became the first Asian country to legalise sex reassignment surgery.

 On 21 August 2022, Prime Minister Lee Hsien Loong announced that the Government intended to repeal Section 377A of the Penal Code, effectively ending criminalisation both de facto and de jure.
-On 22 August 2022, Home Affairs and Law Minister K. Shanmugam added that the Constitution would be amended to protect Parliament's right to define marriage instead of the judiciary, which is the Supreme Court of Singapore, leaving open the possibility for Parliament to legalise same-sex marriages or civil unions through a simple majority.
-On 29 November 2022, the repeal of Section 377A of the Penal Code was officially passed in Parliament.
+On 22 August 2022, Home Affairs and Law Minister K. Shanmugam added that the Constitution would be amended to protect Parliament's right to define marriage instead of the judiciary, which is the Supreme Court, leaving open the possibility for Parliament to legalise same-sex marriages or civil unions through a simple majority.
+On 29 November 2022, the repeal of Section 377A of the Penal Code was passed in Parliament.

-Same-sex marriages are currently not recognised in the country, including the adoption of children by same-sex couples, although a gay Singaporean man with a male partner in 2018 won a landmark appeal to adopt a child that he had fathered through a surrogate.
+Same-sex marriages are not recognised, including the adoption of children by same-sex couples, although a gay Singaporean man with a male partner in 2018 won a landmark appeal to adopt a child that he had fathered through a surrogate.
 In 2018, Education Minister Ong Ye Kung reassured the LGBTQ community that discrimination against the LGBTQ community at work, in housing and education will not be tolerated.
-Since 2019, protections against anti-gay violence and aggravated discrimination were also put into legislation; Home Affairs and Law Minister K. Shanmugam stated that "LGBTQ persons, non-LGBTQ persons, we are all equal.
+Since 2019, protections against anti-gay violence and aggravated discrimination were also put into legislation; Shanmugam stated that "LGBTQ persons, non-LGBTQ persons, we are all equal.
 We are not any lesser by reason of our sexual orientation."

 While Singaporean society is generally regarded as conservative, LGBTQ pride festivals such as Pink Dot have taken place every year since 2009 with increasing attendance amounting to the tens of thousands.
 In line with worldwide trends, attitudes towards members of the LGBTQ community among Singaporeans are slowly changing and becoming more socially accepting and tolerant.